 - Working with Asbestos in Buildings INDG289 08/01 C600.
 An overview (16 pages) of asbestos hazards and precautions - MDHS100 Surveying, sampling and assessment of asbestos containing materials (2001).
 Contains many illustrations and examples of asbestos-containing products as well as sampling and analytical methods.
 MDHS100 is comparable in thoroughness to ASTM in its discussion of bulk sampling techniques and equipment, organizing a survey and assessment of ACM using a numerical algorithm based on the product type, extent of damage, surface treatment and type of asbestos fiber.
 The document contains numerous photographs of typical ACM found in buildings. - HSG189/2 Working with asbestos cement (1999).
-Describes asbestos-cement products and people being exposed to asbestos, including the requirement for those with responsibility for the maintenance and/or repair of non-domestic premises, to identify and manage any risk from asbestos within their premises
+Describes asbestos-cement products and methods of repairing and removing them, including fiber concentrations for controlled and uncontrolled operations. - The Control of Asbestos at Work Regulations (2002).
+Requirements for the protection of people being exposed to asbestos, including the requirement for those with responsibility for the maintenance and/or repair of non-domestic premises, to identify and manage any risk from asbestos within their premises